The Lord defines truth as “knowledge of things as they are, and as they were, and as they are to come.” (D&C 93:24)

 Music: Ellen Knowles Melling, 1820-1905

-I have a suggestion.
-When you encounter something in your life’s learning that is in opposition to an eternal truth God has revealed, trust God, keep His commandments, and allow time for your learning to catch up to God’s revealed truth.
+When you encounter something in your life’s learning that is in opposition to an eternal truth God has revealed, consider trusting God, keeping His commandments, and allowing time for your learning to catch up to God’s revealed truth.